emilwojcik93/Install-NvidiaApp/README.md

 ### Options
 - `-Verbose`: Enables verbose logging for detailed output.
 - `-DryRun`: Executes the script in a dry run mode to check and extract information without downloading or installing the package.
 - `-Force`: Forces the installation of the NVIDIA App even if the same version is already installed or if no NVIDIA GPU is detected.
+Note that the NVIDIA App installer has an internal check for the GPU, so if it's not recognized, the NVIDIA App will not be installed.
 - `-Edition`: Specifies the edition of the NVIDIA App to install.
 Valid values are "Enterprise" and "Public".
 Default is "Public".

 ### Running the Script from the Internet: